salonireddy/salonireddy/README.md

-- Hi, I’m @salonireddy
+- Hey, I’m @salonireddy
-- I'm an 3rd year undergrad student from India, majoring in Computer Science with a specialisation in Artificial Intelligence.
+- I'm an undergrad senior student from India, majoring in Computer Science with a specialisation in Artificial Intelligence.
 - I’m currently polishing my DSA and machine learning skills simultaneously.
+- Open to any freelancing opportunities (or even hackathon invitations)!
 - Reach me: Email me at rddy.saloni@gmail.com or reach out to me on instagram @salonireddy_ or [LinkedIn](https://www.linkedin.com/in/rddy-saloni/)

 <!---